lehitoskin/ivy/doc/ivy.md

   press the "Set" button or Enter key, and the entry for that image will be deleted.

+## Tag Browser

+Ivy comes with a tag browser mode (available from the `View` menu or with
+<kbd>Ctrl</kbd>-<kbd>b</kbd>) so that you may view every tag category and its
+contents.
+Clicking on a tag will show the images you have tagged.
+Clicking on the image will show a thumbnail preview which is itself clickable.
+Clicking on the thumbnail button will tell Ivy to load the source image for further viewing.

+From the tag browser it is also possible to delete entire tag categories or rename them.
+Also, it is possible to edit the taglist of an image by clicking on an image path and selecting "Edit Tags" from the menu.

+## Animated GIF Support

 Animated GIF support is currently marked as experimental.
 To animate a GIF, select View -> GIF Animation.
-Know that some GIF's may not load properly or at all.
+Due to the unstable natue of the related code, know that some GIF's may not load properly or at all.

-Calling Ivy without a path will simply open the GUI.
-Supplying a path will tell Ivy to load the provided image.
-Supplying multiple paths will tell Ivy to load them as a collection.

 # OPTIONS